SiddPlus/FMPGame/COMMENTARY.md

 ### Perks and the Loot Pool: Data-Driven Extensibility

 The progression system of a Roguelike depends entirely on the variety and synergy of "builds."
-To achieve this, I engineered a tripartite architecture consisting of the [`PlayerPerks`](https://siddplus.github.io/FMPGame/classUPlayerPerks.html) component (data storage), the `LootPool` component (selection logic), and the `PerkEffectBase` (behavioral execution).
+To achieve this, I engineered a tripartite architecture consisting of the [`PlayerPerks`](https://siddplus.github.io/FMPGame/classUPlayerPerks.html) component (data storage), the [`LootPool`](https://siddplus.github.io/FMPGame/classULootPool.html) component (selection logic), and the [`PerkEffectBase`](https://siddplus.github.io/FMPGame/classUPerkEffectBase.html) (behavioral execution).
 This structure follows a Bridge Pattern, separating the abstract concept of a "Perk" from its specific implementation in the game world.

 #### [`UPlayerPerks`](https://siddplus.github.io/FMPGame/classUPlayerPerks.html): The Replicated Inventory

 The [`UPlayerPerks`](https://siddplus.github.io/FMPGame/classUPlayerPerks.html) component acts as the persistent inventory for each player.
 It is responsible for tracking which perks are currently active and ensuring those choices are synchronized across the network.
 A core technical feature is the [`FPerks`](https://siddplus.github.io/FMPGame/structFPerks.html) struct, which uses [`TSubclassOf<UPerkEffectBase>`](https://siddplus.github.io/FMPGame/classUPlayerPerks.html#a35ecac42bcd81ac0036add3873f2e39d) to allow C++ logic to spawn and manage Blueprint-defined effects safely.To maintain multiplayer integrity, I implemented a strict Server-Request-Validation flow.
-A client cannot simply "give" themselves a perk; they must send a [`ServerEquipPerk`](https://siddplus.github.io/FMPGame/classUPlayerPerks.html#ad39d55de5ce3d9df01ef817c8b408a2c) RPC, which triggers the authoritative logic on the server to verify the request before applying any stat changes.
+A client cannot simply "give" themselves a perk; they must send a [`ServerEquipPerk`](https://siddplus.github.io/FMPGame/classUPlayerPerks.html#ad39d55de5ce3d9df01ef817c8b408a2c) `RPC` (Remote Procedure Calls in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.), which triggers the authoritative logic on the server to verify the request before applying any stat changes.

 ```
 UPROPERTY(Replicated, BlueprintReadOnly, Category = "Perks")